RafaelGeniselli/Predicting-Absenteeism-in-a-Realistic-Case/README.md

 #This Business Case creates a Machine Learning algorythm that can predict the Excessive Absenteeism probability of each worker based in a series of variables and a previos collected dataset information.
 This is a study case of my degree in the Complete Data Science Bootcamp 2023 (https://www.udemy.com/course/the-data-science-course-complete-data-science-bootcamp/).
 ## *Introduction*
-The goal of this project is to apply the data science and statistical skills learned in the course to predict the absenteeism probability of workers to have excessive absence hours(more than 3) taking in consideration a serios of features (Various diseases, Poisoning, Pregnancy, Distance From Work, Pets, Children). in a real business case
+The goal of this project is to apply the data science and statistical skills learned in the course to predict the absenteeism probability of workers to have excessive absence hours(more than 3) taking in consideration a serios of features (Various diseases, Poisoning, Pregnancy, Distance From Work, Pets, Children).

 The aim of the project was divided into 4 sections: